Introduction: Gcode Laser Engraving Software

-You will need laser with grbl or other Gcode controlled laser.
+You will need laser with grbl or other Gcode controller.
 It have to have laser PWM controlled by S code.

 App is here:

-App is quite simple.
-It'll ask you for image (most file formats should work, if something fails convert it with MS Paint to bmp).
+image_path - path to image file relative or absolute (most file formats should work, if something fails convert it with MS Paint to bmp or png).
 Image can be bw or rgb.
-Then It'll ask for output file in .nc format. after that dialog-box will appear.
-It have some basic settings:

-Origin offset is point where lower left corner of image will be according to machines' coordinate system.
+x_offset_mm y_offset_mm - origin offset it is point where lower left corner of image will be according to machines' coordinate system.

-Feedrate is speed of laser head in mm/min.
+feedrate - speed of laser head in mm/min

 For better results use some graphic program that will allow you to change image to B/W, make higher contrast and set brightens to appropriate level.